-Being a live-in carer is a special career.
+Being a carer at Ashridge Home Care is a special career.
 We truly value our dedicated team of carers, and we recognise that it takes exceptional people to do such a demanding yet rewarding job.

 We are always keen to hear from people who are interested in joining our care team.

 First and foremost, our carers are compassionate, caring, and thoughtful people who share our values and outlook on life.

 “I found that once the children had left home I had a lot of time on my hands.
 I wanted to do something to help people who really required it.
 I love being a carer, I currently look after two ladies who are both lovely and we have a great laugh”